simran-sawhney/ruby-google-cloud-storage/README.md

 ### Example for Dynamically Naming the Bucket
---(let us say name of bucket we want is "dynamic-bucket")
+Let us say name of bucket we want is "dynamic-bucket"

 	> bucket = GoogleCloudStorage.bucket "dynamic-bucket"
 	> bucket = GoogleCloudStorage.create_bucket "dynamic-bucket" unless bucket.present? # this will create the required bucket if doesn't exists
 	> ...

 ### Other Gems to do the same stuff

 	1. FOG (reference URL)
 		> https://github.com/fog/fog-google
 		> https://cloud.google.com/ruby/getting-started/using-cloud-storage#uploading_to_cloud_storage